 The support extension matched that of Windows 10, which has also settled on 18 months, more proof of a link, at least in Microsoft’s mind, between Windows 10 and Office 365.

-As Windows 10 and the latest version of Office 365 Pro Plus, based on Office www.office.com/setup 2016, were lurching toward launch, Microsoft laid out a three-times-a-year release schedule and pledged 12 months of support for both revenue pillars.
-Because Windows 10 was first in the queue, its release calendar and support lifecycle was revealed first, followed by Pro Plus.
+As Windows 10 and the latest version of Office 365 Pro Plus, based on Office www.office.com/setup Home and student 2016, were lurching toward launch, Microsoft laid out a three-times-a-year release schedule and pledged 12 months of support for both revenue pillars.
+Because Windows 10 was first in the queue, its release calendar and support lifecycle were revealed first, followed by Pro Plus.

 The twice-a-year feature updates will be named Semi-annual Channel (Pilot) and Semi-annual Channel (Broad), each describing how Microsoft envisions them being deployed in the enterprise.
 Most people will probably refer to them as simply “Pilot” and “Broad,” the latter representing deployment throughout an organization.